TuringLang/DynamicPPL.jl/docs/src/api.md

 Names and possibly nested indices of variables are described with `AbstractPPL.VarName`.
 They can be defined with `AbstractPPL.@varname`.
-Please see the documentation of AbstractPPL for further information.
+Please see the documentation of [AbstractPPL.jl](https://github.com/TuringLang/AbstractPPL.jl) for further information.

 ### Data Structures of Variables